chandlerc/llvm-designs/ClangService.rst

 when operating on the file.
-That said, this explicitly will not preclude future work to extend the dirty buffer system to support patch deltas or complete files in the IPC protocol as necessary to support systems without a sufficiently low-overhead filesystem or to support cross-machine operation.
+That said, this explicitly will not preclude future work to extend the dirty buffer system to support patch deltas or complete files in the IPC protocol as necessary to support systems without a sufficiently low-overhead filei system or to support cross-machine operation.

 Each of these nested groups will be implemented with re-usable serialization and de-serialization logic built on top of the bitcode reader/writer so that we can build up a collection of common message data types that can be quickly combined by clients to form particular protocols.

-The intent is that the set af protocol interfaces exposed closely resembles the most high-level of the libclang interfaces.
+The intent is that the set of protocol interfaces exposed closely resembles the most high-level of the libclang interfaces.
 These are necessarily stable, long-lived interfaces, and so they share many design constraints with libclang.
 There should be close parity in design, structure, and available functionality